chris1837-prog/my_layered-infra/aws-infra/modules/network/README.md

 ### Example Directory

-**Note:** The `examples/basic_usage/` directory is used only for internal module testing and is not intended as a reference, template, or usage example for users.
+**Note:** The `examples/basic_usage/` directory is used only for internal module testing and is not intended as a reference or template.